tiktekteam/tiktekteam.github.io/DEPLOYMENT.md

 2. Verify that the "Generate Simulations Manifest" workflow has run successfully
 3. If it hasn't run automatically, you can manually trigger it by clicking on "Run workflow"

+For detailed instructions on enabling and troubleshooting GitHub Actions, see [SOLUTION_GITHUB_ACTIONS.md](SOLUTION_GITHUB_ACTIONS.md).

 ## Troubleshooting

 If your site doesn't appear or the manifest isn't being generated: